• CASA NICU • old farmhouse with unspoiled soul

 The Methuselah among our homes has seen 120 years pass by without being overly impressed.
 During extensive renovations we left the basic substance untouched, and so the breath of the past still blows through the ancient walls.

 The contry house is situated in the shepherds village of Vale, directly at the foot of the Carpathian Mountains.
 On the one hand, far away from the latest trends of time, on the other hand just around the corner from Sibiu, the European Capital of Culture 2007.
 The village is nestled between the wooded mountains overlooking the Transylvanian plain.
 No through traffic, in an absolutely peaceful spot, surrounded by healthy mixed forest.
 Leaving the house behind you already find yourself on your way up to the mountain meadows with their unique flora and fauna in Europe.
 So take a break and treat yourself to a place where unspoiled nature meets traditions.

 ••• CASA NICU •••.

-The kitchen is completely equipped for self-catering with a fridge, gas stove, coffee maker and espresso machine, toaster, kettle, spices, washer and more.
+The kitchen is completely equipped for self-catering, with a fridge, gas stove, coffee maker, and espresso machine, as well as a toaster, kettle, spices, washing machine and more.
 Upon request, we provide you with breakfast, traditional menus or farm products from the village.

 The room (18 sqm) is entered through the kitchen.
-It features a double bed, TV set (international channels), WiFi Internet access and plants.
-Three windows open up the room and the view out onto the village's rooftops.
+It features a double bed, TV set (Astra Satellite), Wi-Fi internet access, and plants.
+Three windows open the room and the view onto the village's rooftops.
 An extra bed is available.
-On arrival, you will find the bed freshly made.
-Hand and bath towels, shower gel and soap are provided and an additional bed is available.
+On arrival, you will find the bed freshly made, and hand and bath towels, shower gel, and soap are also provided.

-The interior was chosen with care and is largely new, including kitchen and sanitation facilities, mattress and linen.
-To heat the rooms you use the water-bearing tiled stove that also supplies all the radiators in the premises.
+The entire interior was chosen with care and is of high quality, including kitchen and sanitation facilities, linen, and mattress.
+To heat the rooms, you use the water-bearing tiled stove that also supplies all the radiators in the premises.
 Additionally, an electrical infrared panel will start up at no additional costs for you.